Khushi-Nigam/Khushi-Nigam/README.md

 ## 🚀 About Me
 - 👋 Hi, I’m Khushi-Nigam
 - 👀 I have experience working as a contributor for GSSOC Extd'24
-- 🌱 I am a Data Science Aspirant.
+- 🌱 I am a Data Analyst Enthusiast.
 - 💞️ I am currently working with several Python libraries and data visualization tools.
 - 📫 How to reach me nigamkhushi125@gmail.com
 - 😄 Pronouns: She/Her